vuminhtue/SMU_R_Visualization/_episodes/04-Numpy.md

 ---
-title: "Matrices & Data Frame"
+title: "Introduction to Numpy"
 teaching: 20
 exercises: 0
 questions:
+- "What is Numpy"
-- "Vector in R"
+- "Vector in Python"
-- "How to define matrix in R?"
+- "How to define matrix in Python?"
-- "How to manipulate a data frame in R?"
+- "How to manipulate a data frame in Python?"
 - "How to read text/csv file"
 objectives:
 - "Working with Matrix"